korintic/UnityEditorScripts/README.md

 # Unity Editor Scripts
 Collection of simple Unity editor scripts written to improve workflow and learn C# and Unity editor scripting at the same time.

+---
+### ⚠️ Important Notice

+As of 2024, these Unity editor scripts have not been updated for approximately 5 years.
+During this time, Unity has released multiple updates which may have introduced changes that affect the functionality of these scripts.
+Due to these updates, the scripts may not function as intended with current or future versions of Unity.

+**Users are advised to use these scripts with caution as they may require modifications to work correctly with newer versions of Unity.**

+---

 ## Editor Scripts
 These scripts work when they are located in an Editor folder in a Unity project.